Seckford Hall – 1

-The award-winning Restaurant 1530 is popular with both locals and hotel guests.
+The award-winning 1530 is popular with both locals and hotel guests.
 Menus are updated seasonally and many of the mouthwatering dishes featured are prepared using top quality local produce from the Suffolk region.
 The wine list comprises an excellent selection of sensibly-priced wines.
 The restaurant atmosphere is welcoming and relaxed and its surroundings blend period character - oak-panelled walls, carved fireplace and leaded windows - with simple, stylish furnishings, mood lighting and framed photographs of Seckford Hall in days gone.
-Breakfast is freshly cooked and served in Restaurant 1530.
+Breakfast is freshly cooked and served in 1530.

 Please reserve a table for dinner in advance.

-Enjoy a little quiet time in the traditional country-pub style Snug Bar.
+Enjoy a little quiet time in the traditional country-pub style Tudor Bar.
 Sink into a comfy sofa with a good book or sup a pint of local Adnams real ale.
 The bar has its own menu, featuring an array of tasty dishes.
 A great place to unwind or to relax and enjoy a pre- or after-dinner drink.